 LeoVegas has had a good run so far.
-It has announced one of the first initiatives focused on training more girls to pursue computer sciences and the casino generally has had a good reputation among regulators, gamers and countries.
+It has announced one of the first initiatives focused on training more girls to pursue computer sciences and the casino generally has had a good reputation among regulators, gamers, and countries.
 Bar the recalcitrant Italy.
-Today, LeoVegas managed to defend its good name by obtaining a clearance from ASA.
+Today, LeoVegas managed to defend its good name by obtaining clearance from ASA.

 ASA Clears LeoVegas of Suspicion